Satyarth29/PerksPal/README.md

 #PerksPal

-PerksPal is a rewards program application that awards points to customers based on their purchases.
-This project kickstarts with preloaded data and corresponding rewards will be saved  in the DB.
-This project is built using Spring Boot and Java 17, and it includes RESTful endpoints for managing customers, transactions, and rewards.
+PerksPal is a rewards program application built using Java 17 and Spring Boot.
+This project aims to create a RESTful application with endpoints to manage customers, transactions, and rewards.
+The application's database will store reward information.
+Additionally, the system will be preloaded with sample data.

 #Features
 Award points are based on purchase amounts.